ReubenDataSci/Data-Science-Tasks-With-Python/README.md

 # Sales Analysis Using Pandas
-Set of data science tasks completed using the Python Pandas Library

 ### Project Overview
 This data analysis project aims to provide insigts into the sales performance of an e-commerce company over the past year.
 By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, as well as gain deeper understanding of the company's performance.